Cascading Choices (Parent-Child)

 Our platform is smart enough to handle many levels of cascading choices too – i.e. where one field filters another, which in turn filters another etc.

-We recommend using Data Sources on all your Choices fields – it is a simpler approach and means that common lists of options such as “Yes/No” can be shared and reused across fields and Forms.
+NOTE: You must be using a Data Source for your child field(s) in order to add cascading functionality to your Form.
+We recommend using Data Sources on all your Choices fields – it is a simpler approach and means that common lists of options such as “Yes/No” can be shared and reused across fields and Forms. |

 Lets assume we want the following cascading behaviour:

-Country field
+Country

--> County field
+-> County

 So when the user chooses a Country, then the County field should only show Counties for that selected Country.